bitcoinops/bitcoinops.github.io/_topics/en/output-script-descriptors.md

   - title: "HWI #545 adds support for taproot `tr()` descriptors"
     url: /en/newsletters/2022/01/05/#hwi-545

+  - title: "Bitcoin Core #24043 adds new `multi_a` and `sortedmulti_a` descriptors for taproot multisig"
+    url: /en/newsletters/2022/03/16/#bitcoin-core-24043

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Miniscript